weston-bailey/seir_526_p4/README.md

 - React-Bootstrap-Table or another React Table Library to create dynamic tables based on a database you create and seed

 ## Pitch Guidelines
 Your P4 Project Pitches will be submitted via pull requets on this repo. *Fork and clone this repo.
-Write your markdown in a file in this repo.
+Make a new file in this repo called `[YOUR NAME]-p4-pitch.md`, Write your markdown in that file.
 Push up, and submit a pull request to the original repo to submit*.
 The instructional staff will review your submissions and add feedback/close pull requests.

-*Format for markdown for pitch:*
+*Format for pitch markdown:*
 * Name of app
 * Your name/team members
 * New tech you plan on using